apache/druid/docs/querying/sql.md

 #### Top-level

 UNION ALL can be used at the very top outer layer of a SQL query (not in a subquery, and not in the FROM clause).
-In this case, the underlying queries will be run separately, back to back, and their results will all be returned in one result set.
+In this case, the underlying queries will be run separately, back to back.
+Their results will be concatenated together and appear one after the other.

 For example: